knowledgetranslation/process/how_to_make_a_quality_website.md

 1. Everybody should track their hours.
 Ideally hours should be tracked according to specific tasks.
 One good way to do this is to make every task a GitHub issue, and associate all hours with specific issues.

+	* Tracking the time it takes to create each feature can help with scoping and budgeting future projects.

 1. Publish what you publish.
 Knowledge translation depends on dissemination; we need share what we’re creating[^17].

 	* Make all website content public, not password protected or behind a paywall.